NJdevPro/Numerical-Recipes/README.md

 No attempt has been made to make the code more modern or to use C++11 features.
 The reason is because it makes it easier to compare the code with the original and the text in the book.
+I have passed the code through an indenter to make it easier on the eye.
 Barely any attempt has been made to clean compiler warnings nor correct mistakes found by static analysis,  so the algorithms are pretty much verbatim.
 They should compile on any modern C++ compiler with C++03 support.

-Use at your own risks !
+**Use at your own risks !**

 The code is not mine, and I am not responsible for any damage it may cause.
-Most of it was written in the 80s, has not really been updated since, and is not meant to be used in production.
-The code shows its age and its Fortran origins.
+Most of it was written in the 80s, has not really been updated since.
+The code shows its age and its Fortran and C origins and would fail modern code quality standards.
+The compiler will spit out a number of warnings and I only bothered to fix a few of them.
-I would not recommend using these routines for anything serious, but NR is a good introduction to numerical algorithms and a great starting point for educative purpose (buy the book !).
+I would not recommend using these routines without serious testing, but NR is a good introduction to numerical algorithms and a great starting point for educative purpose (buy the book !).
 For production work, I would recommend looking at modern libraries such as MKL, Eigen,